 Heroin is part of a class of drugs known as Opioids.
 Opioids are chemical substances that interact with opioid receptors in the brain and nervous system to create feelings of pleasure and pain relief.

 One treatment established for assisting heroin users is methadone.
-Methadone has been used by clinics and treatment centers since the early 1950’s.
-Many people cite heroin’s withdrawal symptoms as their reasoning behind continuing to use the drug.
+Methadone has been used by clinics and treatment centers since the early 1950s.
+Many people cite heroin withdrawal symptoms as their reasoning behind continuing to use the drug.

 One can rarely find positive stories of methadone use because people state how methadone is replacing one drug for another.
 On top of this, individuals have become addicted to methadone, heroin users may sell it on the streets, or methadone users may experience withdrawal symptoms.

 As a result of these negative side effects, clinics and doctors have tight regulations concerning distribution.
-Even so, Illinois, just last week, has bolstered their regulations for doctors from limiting the prescription drug from 100 patients to 275 patients.
+Even so, Illinois, just last week, has bolstered its regulations for doctors from limiting the prescription drug from 100 patients to 275 patients.
 Privatized methadone clinics have also slightly grown to combat the increasing issue.

 Hopefully, the funding and resources for these methadone clinics broaden and the root of the problem of heroin use can be found.

 If you or a loved one has been charged with possession, the Law Office of Edward Johnson will be able to assist you.
 Tap to Call 708-606-4386 for a free consultation today.